Private Tours for Groups and Families

 - Value the unique chance to see Boston with a relative of Paul Revere—a highly experienced guide whose ancestors walked the same cobblestone streets as Benjamin Franklin, John Hancock, and Samuel Adams.

 - Enjoy the bonus of receiving Ben’s children’s book about the beginning of the American Revolution as an eBook and audiobook.

-New: The Second Edition of One April in Boston
+The 20th Anniversary Edition of One April in Boston

 Learn the real story of Paul Revere’s Midnight Ride in a tale that teaches American history, the power of imagination, and the value of goal setting.